codythegreat/dss/README.md

 Note that you will need to include `title`, `areaX`, `areaY`, and `slides` variables inside your txt file.
 See the sample files for more details.

+### Limitations

+DSS doesn't center UTF-8 characters properly.
+Slides with UTF-8 characters should display fine, but they may be off center.

+I'm working on a solution for this issue.

 ### Contributing

 Contribution to the project is welcome and encouraged.
 If you'd like to contribute please follow these guidelines: